julelang/manual/src/compiler/compiler-optimizations.md

 - Removes casting if non-constant string casted to byte slice for range iteration.
 Uses string directly.
 - Removes casting if non-constant stringf cases to rune slice for range iteration.
 Avoids making allocation for temporary rune slice, iterates runes of string directly.
+- Makes array the slice literal expressions of the range iterations.

 ---